This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients Needed

-• Corn syrup- light corn syrup is what helps the icing harden.
+• Corn syrup– light corn syrup to add texture

 • Add few cups powdered sugar to a large mixing bowl.
 Add milk and corn syrup.
-Whisk until combined, adding more milk 1 teaspoon at a time until you reach the right consistency.
+Whisk until combined, adding more milk 1 teaspoon at a time until you reach the right consistency for piping the outline and flooding.

 • Divide the cookie icing into bowls and tint with food coloring.
 I used gel but you can also use liquid food coloring.